marteinn/Android-FontManager/README.md

 	    TextView label;

-Then just call `apply` when your components has been initialized.
+Then just call `apply` when your components has been initialized with the class containing the component.

 	FontsManager.getInstance().apply(this);